Average US Income Statistics (2025) – National Average Salary

 Sage Read: Interested in learning about the cities experiencing rapid growth in the United States?
 Check out our post on the Fastest-growing Cities in the U.S.

-Average U.S. Income By Ethnicity
+Average US Income 2025 By Race

 Average Income Of U.S. Families